cetrasoft/info_products-rails_helpers/content/book/2-description_lists.md

 end
 ```

-We use a simple shorthand `if` statement to store the style class to use on our list: `dl-horizontal` for a horizontal layout, nothing (the default) for a vertical layout.
+We use a simple shorthand `if` statement to store the style class to use on our list: `dl-horizontal` for a horizontal layout, or nothing (the default) for a vertical layout.

 Append that class to the main `<dl>` and we are done!